 Basics – from A for attention to Z for zoom fatigue

-In this seminar, we dive into the basics of online presentations.
-Learn how you can turn the disadvantages of technology-based online presentations into advantages in order to present your research in the best possible (ring) light.
-With an appropriate background, of course!
+In this seminar we dive into the basics of online presentation.
+Learn how to turn the disadvantages of online presentations into advantages in order to put your research and content in the best possible (ring) light.
+Of course, with an appropriate background!
 But what does appropriate actually mean?

 Objective